35. Elementary Asset Pricing Theory¶

 time series of returns on various assets

-For background and basic concepts, see our lecture orthogonal projections and their applications.
+For background and basic concepts about linear least squares projections, see our lecture orthogonal projections and their applications.

 As a sequel to the material here, please see our lecture two modifications of mean-variance portfolio theory.